MEET ALAGBA: KING SOUN OF OGBOMOSO’S WORLD OLDEST TORTOISE (IJAPA)

 Alagba used to eat food but prefered fruits more than food, especially pawpaw and banana.
 It used to drink water fortnightly and when he does, finishes a 25-litres bucket full of water.
 It also detested heat and plays a lot in the raining season

 When talking to Alabi, one of those taking care of the tortoise, he said I can try carrying the tortoise and see what will happen.
 Curious to find out, I tried carrying the tortoise with all my strength but the tortoise wouldn’t even bulge.
 Alabi then told me that the tortoise weights 100kg, “Alagba’s weight is equivalent to two bags of cement” Alabi said.

 No matter how heavy you are, Alagba will carry you on its back and move about, but Oba Oladunni Oyewumi who cares so much about the well-being of the Alagba stopped this.

-The king also respects Alagba, he pays him visit whenever he is coming back from outing or strolling around the palace.
-Whatever might have been anybody’s offence to the king, the Kabiyesi overlooks it if such person runs to Alagba for protection.
-Alagba is the only being the king’s wives run to for refuge to avoid the kings anger.
+The king also respected Alagba, he used to pay him a visit whenever he is coming back from an outing or strolling around the palace.
+Whatever might have been anybody’s offence to the king, the Kabiyesi overlooks it if such a person had run to Alagba for protection.
+Alagba was the only being the king’s wives run to for refuge to avoid the king’s anger.